-whether the Interim Secondary Trade Notification is to commence (make “Active”), amend or cease (make “Inactive”) the interim secondary trading arrangements under paragraph M.7.2.6 (called “Interim Secondary Trading Arrangements”) in respect of the Capacity Market Unit;
+whether the Interim Secondary Trade Notification is to commence (make “Active”), amend or cease (make “Inactive”) the interim secondary trading arrangements under paragraph 0 (called “Interim Secondary Trading Arrangements”) in respect of the Capacity Market Unit;

-the Month Outage Period from which the Interim Secondary Trade Notification becomes effective; and
+the start and end date of the Outage Period for which the Interim Secondary Trade Notification is effective; and

-the change in Net Capacity Quantity from Existing Capacity sought for any Planned Outage commencing during any Month Outage Period to which the Interim Secondary Trade Notification is in effect, which must be a negative quantity or zero.
+the change in Net Capacity Quantity from Existing Capacity sought for any Planned Outage commencing during any Outage Period to which the Interim Secondary Trade Notification is in effect, which must be a negative quantity or zero.
 Multiple changes in Net Capacity Quantity can be specified for the duration of the Outage Period.

 M.7.2.3 At any time, Interim Secondary Trade Arrangements in respect of a Capacity Market Unit are Inactive if no valid Interim Secondary Trade Notification is currently in effect in respect of the Capacity Market Unit and, otherwise, have the status specified in the last valid Interim Secondary Trade Notification submitted that is currently in effect.